carlonluca/logcat-colorize/README.md

 # logcat-colorize

-A simple script that colorizes Android Debug Bridge (adb)'s logcat output on a terminal window.
+A simple program that colorizes Android Debug Bridge (adb)'s logcat output on a terminal window.

-**Update**: I had written this as a quick approach in bash, but turns out it is pretty slow, specially pulling logcat from new devices (really a lot).
-So I decided to go a bit lower level and re-wrote this in C++.
-For reference, if you want to see the bash version, check out the [tag 0.2][3].

 *Notes*: